codingMustache/codingMustache/README.md

 ## Joke of the Day

-*Reversing the car* "Ah, this takes me back"
+Did you hear about the cheese who saved the world?
+It was Legend-dairy!

 ## Daily Trivia

-Which of these names was an actual codename for a cancelled Microsoft project?
+How long is an IPv6 address?
- 1. Saturn
+ 1. 128 bits
- 2. Pollux
+ 2. 128 bytes
- 3. Neptune
+ 3. 64 bits
- 4. Enceladus
+ 4. 32 bits

 <details>
   <summary>Answer</summary>
-  Neptune
+  128 bits
 </details>